 - ABS Pressure sensor fault code

-To fix this problem, you can either replace your unit with a new ABS module.
-The new ABS module will need to be coded so that the VIN matches the VIN number of your BMW.
+You can replace your unit with a new ABS module to fix this problem.
+The new ABS module will need to be coded so that the VIN matches the VIN of your BMW.
 At most BMW dealerships, this repair can vary from $1500-$2500.

 But don’t panic because there is a cheaper alternative to fix this problem.
 Instead, use a BMW ATE ABS rebuild service on eBay.